samratashok/Deploy-Deception/README.md

 EXAMPLE

-PS C:\\> Create-DecoyGroup -GroupName "Forest Admins" -Verbose | Deploy-GroupDeception -AddMembers -Members slaveuser -AddToGroup -AddToGroupName dnsadmins -GUID bc0ac240-79a9-11d0-9020-00c04fc2d4cf -Verbose
+PS C:\\> Create-DecoyGroup -GroupName "Forest Admins" -Verbose | Deploy-GroupDeception -AddMembers slaveuser -AddToGroup -dnsadmins -GUID bc0ac240-79a9-11d0-9020-00c04fc2d4cf -Verbose

 Creates a decoy Group 'Forest Admins',adds slaveuser as a member and makes the group part of the dnsadmins group.
 A 4662 is logged whenever membership of the Forest Admins group is listed.